Why should you consider using turmeric?

 Turmeric is commonly used by athletes for it’s antioxidant and anti-inflammatory properties.
 Studies are now showing that it can improve cognitive function in Alzheimer’s patients and has cancer fighting abilities.
 It may also be effective in treating depression.

-Studies have shown that neurological diseases such as Alzheimer’s are very low in India, where turmeric is a common spice.
-Promising positive studies are also showing that it may be as effective as commonly used anti-depressant drugs, without the side effects.
+Research shows that neurological diseases such as Alzheimer’s are very low in India, where turmeric is a commonly used spice.
+Promising positive studies are also showing that it may be as effective as some anti-depressant drugs, without the side effects.

-Turmeric is a natural painkiller, can naturally detox the liver, may be beneficial in treating psoriasis and can be used as a homemade antiseptic as it has anti-bacterial properties as well as being anti-inflammatory.
+Turmeric is a natural painkiller, and can naturally detox the liver.
+It may be beneficial in treating psoriasis and can be used as a homemade antiseptic, as it has anti-bacterial properties as well as being anti-inflammatory.

-So how can you include this wonder spice in your diet more regularly?
-Besides eating curries, there are a few easy ways to increase your turmeric consumption.
+So how can you include this wonderful spice in your diet more regularly?
+Besides adding it to curries, there are a few easy ways to increase your turmeric consumption.
 It tastes great with eggs, in particular.

 Add a teaspoon or two to your scrambled eggs, omelettes or frittatas.
 I sprinkle it on my roast veggies too; it’s very tasty with paprika and olive oil.

 You can add it to sour cream, dips, soups, green smoothies and green/herbal teas.